baldonia/BNL_ToolDAQ/README.md

 # BNL_ToolDAQ

- An application using the [ToolDAQ Framework](https://docs.google.com/document/d/18rgYMOAGt3XiW9i0qN9kfUK1ssbQgLV1gQgG3hyVUoA/edit).
+ A supplement based on the [ToolDAQ Framework](https://docs.google.com/document/d/18rgYMOAGt3XiW9i0qN9kfUK1ssbQgLV1gQgG3hyVUoA/edit).
  BNL_ToolDAQ is developed for the 1-ton and 30-ton WbLS experiments at Brookhaven National Lab.
 BNL_ToolDAQ configures and reads CAEN V1730S digitizers to output binary data files.

+ ### Prerequisite
+ You must have installed ToolDAQ to use the tools in BNL_ToolDAQ.
+Installation instructions can be found using the above link.

  ### Before running
  Navigate to the configfiles directory and adjust the [digitizer configuration files](docs/digitizer_config_files.md) (`config_b1` for example) and [individual channel setting files](docs/channel_settings_config_files.md) (`b1_chan_set.txt` for example) for the digitizers you want to run.
 If this is the first time running ToolDAQ in a session, navigate to the ToolApplication directory and source the shell script `source Setup.sh`.